 How Bad Oral Health Can Cause Heart Disease

-Just like when you hurt your ankle then the physio says it’s because your hamstring is tight, the link between oral health and heart disease is kind of similar.
+You know when you hurt your ankle and the physio says it’s because your hamstring is tight?
+The link between oral health and heart disease is kind of similar.

 It might seem a little far fetched to say that oral health and heart disease have a connection but I have news for you… it does!
 Let me explain.